fifio999/acc102-financial-analysis/README.md

-# ACC102 Financial Analysis
-## AAPL, MSFT, TSLA Revenue Analysis (2021-2023)
+# ACC102 Financial Analysis: AAPL, MSFT, TSLA (2021–2023)

-This project uses financial data from WRDS to analyze the revenue and profit trends of Apple, Microsoft, and Tesla.
-Python is used for data cleaning, calculation, and visualization.

-### Files
-- wrds_financial_data.csv: Raw financial data
-- ACC102_Financial_Analysis.ipynb: Python code and analysis
-- revenue_trend.pdf: Revenue trend chart

-### Results
+---
+## 1. Problem & User
+This project analyzes the revenue trends and profit margins of three major technology companies (Apple, Microsoft, Tesla) from 2021 to 2023.
+The goal is to identify differences in their financial performance and connect these trends to their business models.

+## 2. Data
+- **Source**: Wharton Research Data Services (WRDS)
+- **Access Date**: April 13, 2026
+- **Key Fields**:
+  - `conm`: Company name
+  - `fyear`: Fiscal year
+  - `revt`: Total revenue
+  - `ni`: Net income

+## 3. Methods
+1. Data extraction from WRDS with selected key variables
+2. Data cleaning in Python: removed missing values and converted data types
+3. Calculated profit margin (`net income / revenue`) for each company
+4. Created a line chart in Matplotlib to visualize revenue trends

+## 4. Key Findings
-- Microsoft shows stable revenue and high profit margin
+- Microsoft shows steady revenue growth with the highest profit margin (over 30%)
-- Apple has consistent and strong revenue performance
+- Apple maintains consistent and strong revenue performance
-- Tesla has rapid revenue growth
+- Tesla has the fastest revenue growth but lower profit margins (10–15%)

-### Data Source
-- All financial data is obtained from Wharton Research Data Services (WRDS)
-- Data access date: 2026/4/13

-This is for ACC102 coursework.
+- These differences reflect each company’s unique business model and industry characteristics

+## 5. How to run
+1. Download all files in this repository
+2. Open `ACC102_Financial_Analysis.ipynb` in Jupyter Notebook
+3. Run all cells to reproduce the analysis and chart

+## 6. Product link / Demo
+This repository contains the complete code, raw data, and final chart for the analysis.

+## 7. Limitations & next steps
+- Limitation: The analysis is limited to three years of data and does not include external market factors
+- Next steps: Add more years of data and compare performance against industry averages